elenasacristan/CookBook/Readme.md

 **Materialize Select Inputs flicker on some versions of Chrome**

-There was a bug with the select inputs in Materialize and the drop-down were flickering when they were clicked for the first time.
+There was a bug with the select inputs in Materialize and the drop-down inputs were flickering when they were clicked for the first time.
 This problem only affected the app if the latest versions of Chrome were used (update 73).
 In order to fix this issue I updated the timeout function in the materialize.js code replacing the 0 with 500.
 I post below I read that I should update the timeout function  to 100 instead of 0 but when I tried that I was still experiencing the issue so I decided to used a longer timeout (500) and then that fixed the issue.

 https://stackoverflow.com/questions/55147819/chrome-update-73-materialize-css-js-trigger-error